Leadership styles impact employees’ attitudes toward your company and the level of voluntary turnover that occurs.

 Management Behavior of a High Performing Company

 Progressive employers are beginning to hold managers accountable for retaining talented employees.
 In doing so, managers will focus on relationships as essential for their success as well as for the success of the company.
 Careful assessment of direct reports’ work-related behaviors and addressing their performance alleviates tension and facilitates desired outcomes.
 Both formal and informal performance assessments are being used to maintain productive relationships.
 Regular discussions of employees’ ideas about the organization can give supervisors insight into the departure drivers of each direct report.
-This dynamic gives supervisors an opportunity to explore their employees’ career goals and initiatives. server hosting ip Proactive exchanges with employees create the ideal opportunities to demonstrate how the employees’ goals align with that of the organization.
+This dynamic gives supervisors an opportunity to explore their employees’ career goals and initiatives.
+Proactive exchanges with employees create the ideal opportunities to demonstrate how the employees’ goals align with that of the organization.